dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 Let's Encrypt certificates are automatically renewed **30 days before the expiration date**, as suggested by Let's Encrypt, with automatic failover attempts every day in case of temporary failures.
 </info>

 This feature is available for free to all accounts.
 You can enable/disable auto-renewal for a certificate from the SSL certificate page.
-In order to use the feature the certificate must not be expired.
+To use the feature, the certificate must not be expired.

 ![Let's Encrypt SSL certificate auto-renewal](/files/certificate-letsencrypt-auto-renewal.png)